Botazio/UCD-DublinBus/frontend/README.md

 # Dublin Bus Frontend

-To locally run this project you need to:
+To locally run this project you need to run the following commands:

 ### `git clone https://github.com/Botazio/UCD-DublinBus.git`